Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 4. The oppressor is defined according to their position in the intersectionality power spectrum.

-5. An oppressor is inherently unable to appreciate information presented by a oppressed victim person.
+5. An oppressor is inherently unable to appreciate information presented by an oppressed victim person.

 6. Those who are not with us are against us and must be punished